How to experimentally evaluate the adiabatic condition for quantum annealing: Numerical analysis

 Finally, by sweeping $\omega$, we can obtain the function $\Omega_{\mathrm{exp}}(\omega)$.

-When we sweep $\Omega$, we should consider an appropriate range as follows.
-First, we sweep the frequency range of $\Omega>0$.
-As we have already seen in Eq.~\eqref{eq:ft-ideal-output}, there are three peaks.
-However, to evaluate the adiabatic condition, we can focus only the peak at positive frequency, because the peak at negative frequency has the same information as that at positive frequency while the peak at zero frequency does not contain information.
-Second, we sweep the frequency range of $\Omega \ll \omega $.
-We use the RWA to derive the analytical formula of \eqref{eq:general-Rabi}, but this is valid only for $\Omega \ll \omega$.
+When we sweep $\Omega$, it is crucial to choose an appropriate range.
+First, we explore the frequency range $\Omega>0$.
+As indicated by Eq.~\eqref{eq:ft-ideal-output}, three peaks emerge.
+However, to evaluate the adiabatic condition, our focus lies solely on the positive-frequency peak, because the negative frequency peak contains the same information as its positive counterpart, while the zero frequency peak lacks relevant information.
+Also, we should consider only the frequency range of $\Omega \ll \omega $ because we use RWA to derive the analytical formula of Eq.~\eqref{eq:general-Rabi}, which is valid only for $\Omega \ll \omega$.

-Even if we restrict the frequency range, we may fail to find a correct peak for several reasons.
-We will discuss the case when such a problem occurs, and show a possible solution to overcome such a problem at least for some cases.
+Even if we restrict the frequency range, we may not find a correct peak for several reasons.
+We discuss the case in which such a problem occurs, and we present a possible solution to overcome such a problem at least for some cases.